 3. What are the potential penalties?

-The penalties for illegal sexting depend on how the crime gets charged.
-In general, though, these offenses can get charged as either:
+The criminal law penalties for illegal sexting depend on how the crime gets charged.
+In general, though, these offenses can get charged under the California Penal Code as either:

 - misdemeanor crimes, or